 In addition to the plethora of remixes, Knxwledge pumped out three instrumentals to decal the project with his patented transitions that the first project didn’t have.
 Opener and closer “Alltypeofchnces” and “Reali(The)Nd” are creamy and cinematic, seeming to fit as soundtracks to everyday events.
 “Idntrememberwell” is a trancing track for late-night unwinding and turning-down.

-While it is unclear whether Anderson .Paak had much influence on the second-coming of Yes Lawd! or not, it is apparent that NxWorries still has their touch within music.
-The future for the group is hazy and undetermined, but it would certainly to come to the displeasure of many fans if they decided to not collaborate for a long time.
+While it is unclear whether Anderson .Paak had much influence on the second-coming of Yes Lawd! or not, it is apparent that NxWorries still has their touch within the greater music landscape.
+The future for the group is hazy and undetermined, but it would certainly come to the displeasure of many fans if the two decided to no longer collaborate or see some extended hiatus.